harlow/go-micro-services/README.md

 ### Bootstrap the services

-To make the demo as straigforward as possible; Foreman is used to launch all the services.

-_Note:_ Typically each of the services would be run (and scaled) independently.
+To make the demo as straigforward as possible; [foreman][2] is used to run all the services.
+In a production environment each of the services would be run (and scaled) independently.

-Use [foreman][2] to bring up the services:

     foreman start